gvwilson/sensibleadventures/cloudherd/new.md

 Satisfied, the troll knuckle-walked over to Kulbinder and held out his hand, fingers curled in a loose fist.
 The tiger sniffed him delicately, blinked, and yawned to show his teeth.
-The troll snorted.
+The troll snorted in amusement.
 "Ay've sich mysel, mat ay've not fra manckle thass at ma friends."

 "Are we friends then?" the tiger asked, as casually as he might ask whether it was going to rain that afternoon.